Recoded-BPRM-Turkey-FEW-2022/react-ecommerce/README.md

 ### Pre-requisites

 1. Add all the dependencies you need to use in your project.
-So you will need to add things like React router, reactstrap (see the aesthetics section), or any other thing you will use using `npm i {package name}`.
+So you will need to add things like React router, reactstrap (see the [aesthetics](#aesthetics) section), or any other thing you will use using `npm i {package name}`.
+See the [recommendations](#Recommendations) section for more information.
 2. Put all the pages you need in the `src/routes` folder (Every page will need its own component).
 Put all the components inside the `src/components` folder and, ideally, if you have functions that you will be using in multiple places then you can put them in the `src/utils` folder and export them (You might need to read more about how to export functions from a file) and import them wherever you need them.

     ```text